Early History and origins

 The Wesleyan / Methodist Chapel

 The first Woodacott chapel (shown left) was built in 1833 and is shown on the 1839 map on the north of the cross roads in the centre if the hamlet.
-Then in 1891 this was replaced by the one being used today and the original chapel became the Sunday School.
+Then in 1891 this was replaced by the current building and the original chapel became the Sunday School.
+The Chapel closed for worship in February 2018.

 Local farmers helped with carriage of materials and stones to build it with were brought from a local quarry.
 There are foundation stones in the front wall – details are in the Gravestones Project records.